-Despite being a generally go-with-the flow, calm and collected type of person on the outside, I get anxious quite often.
-I get anxious because my own mind starts to sabotage me.
-I get anxious when I start to feel like I’m not in control.
-I get anxious when I can’t tell what a person thinks of me even though I know I shouldn’t care.
+Despite being a generally go-with-the-flow, calm and collected type of person on the outside, I get anxious quite often.
+I get anxious because my own mind starts to sabotage me, when I start to feel like I’m not in control, or when I can’t tell what a person thinks of me even though I know I shouldn’t care.

 Isn’t it funny how things that happen in the mind can show up as physical feelings?